mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 ```

 # Check the first two lines of the file first
-head -n 2 ~/learn_bash/files/cars.csv
+head -n 2 learn_bash/files/cars.csv

 # Print only the columns model and cyl (1 and 3)
-cut -d "," -f 1,3 ~/learn_bash/files/cars.csv
+cut -d "," -f 1,3 learn_bash/files/cars.csv

 ```

-Extract the same columns, but from the file `~/learn_bash/files/cars.tsv` (tab-separated).
+ - How could we extract the same columns, but from the file `learn_bash/files/cars.tsv` (tab-separated)?

 **sed**

 The [`sed`](https://manpages.org/sed) command is used to search and replace text in a file.
-The general syntax is ‚'_sed -e ‚Äòs/OLD/NEW/g‚Äô FILE(s)_‚'.
+The general syntax is `sed -e 's/OLD/NEW/g' FILE(s)`

 ```
 # We can replace the "," with a "|"
-sed 's/,/|/g' ~/learn_bash/files/cars.csv
+sed 's/,/|/g' learn_bash/files/cars.csv

 ```

-Here we used an obscure syntax, which will become familiar with practice, as it‚Äôs borrowed by other tools and even programming languages: `s/SOMETHING/OTHER/g`.
+Here we used an obscure syntax, which will become familiar with practice, as it's borrowed by other tools and even programming languages: `s/SOMETHING/OTHER/g`.
 The `s` means ‚'substitute‚', the `g` means ‚'global‚' (i.e. replace all the occurrences.

 Try to replace only the first occurrence, removing the `g`:

 ```
-sed 's/,/---/' ~/learn_bash/files/cars.csv
+sed 's/,/---/' learn_bash/files/cars.csv

 ```